 Over the Copper Canyon National Park, this is the only Adobe that offers a vantage point as no other place can, which is often referred as Mexico’s Grand Canyon.

 Interestingly, several giant canyons are unique in their own way and more famous.
 They are narrow, deep, and even surrounded by lush greenery.
 But, history of this grand sugar pink cliff top hotel yields back to a pre-Hispanic culture of the mestizos and Tarahumara.

 Women from local village are welcomed on the steps of the Hotel Posada Mirador to sell their handcrafted baskets and vibrant folk art.

 Arena in and around

-It’s just so mesmerising that one would never wish to leave the cosy comfort of their rooms.
-In the outskirts, this copper canyon hotel offers a variety of natural wonders, caves, forests, mountains, and an adventurous option of hiking.
+It’s just so mesmerizing that one would never wish to leave the cozy comfort of their room.
+On the outskirts, this copper canyon hotel offers a variety of natural wonders, caves, forests, mountains, and an adventurous option of hiking.

 Don’t you think it’s more like a dreamland, or something that looks like a huge castle cake with pink icing sugar located at Clifftop where you can live or spend your vacation?